nedaz/kraken/README.md

 ======

 Getting started -
 Download the package, unzip and run make from the main directory.
-You need gcc version 4.6.3 for this.
+Use gcc version 4.2 or higher for this.
 You can start by running the code with the data provided in the samples directory.
 This is explained below.

 Example -